 We will rely on Durect as the sole source of certain excipients in REMOXY.
 Durect has limited experience manufacturing pharmaceutical products and maintaining GMP-compliant operations.
-A Pre-Approval Inspection, or PAI, by FDA officials is often integral to the FDA approval process.
+A Pre-Approval Inspection, or PAI, by the FDA officials is often integral to the FDA approval process.
 A PAI is an unannounced evaluation of a manufacturing or test site for readiness for commercial scale manufacturing, conformance with commitments made in an NDA and data integrity.
-We do not and cannot know whether Durect's manufacturing or test facilities could pass a PAI inspection related to REMOXY.
+To our knowledge, the FDA has never conducted a PAI of any Durect facility.
+We do not and cannot know whether Durect's manufacturing or test facilities could pass a PAI inspection related to REMOXY, or whether Durect has invested in the necessary systems to pass a PAI inspection.